A & M / Quality - 1969

 The Churls then signed on to Herb Alpert's A & M imprint, which at the time was only just dipping its toe into the steadily rising waters of rock.
 And fortunately, save for some occasional well-placed horns, the Tijuana trumpeter wasn't able to soften the lads' harder edges too much.
 The Churls was released in early 1969, just about the time when pundits and pedants were starting to distinguish the words rock and rock 'n' roll.
 And with its emphasis on hefty guitar riffs and surging blues solos, The Churls definitely strives for the former.
 The catchy opener 'Eventual Love' nods in the direction of Clapton and Bruce, while the more psychedelic 'Think I Can't Live without You' is even more blatant, tossing in an actual snippet from 'Sunshine of Your Love' for good measure.
 Elsewhere, the guys put on their best Jagger/Richards party hats on the rollicking, even if entirely derivative, 'The Weeks Go By' over on side two.

 The Churls of course tanked soon after its release.
 Though whether it was sunk by its lack of originality or by A & M's indifference is anyone's guess.
-Amazingly, the original vinyl can still be had pretty cheap these days - under $70 for a mint copy - but for those who take their music digitally, both The Churls and 1969's more melodic follow-up Send Me No Flowers have been reissued on one CD by the folks over at Pacemaker.
+Amazingly, the original vinyl can still be had pretty cheap these days - about a hundred bucks for a mint copy - but for those who take their music digitally, both The Churls and 1969's more melodic follow-up Send Me No Flowers have been reissued on one CD by the folks over at Pacemaker.

 Send Me No Flowers